faenrandir/a_careful_examination/content/documents/book_of_mormon/lds_scholars_evidence_modern_origin.md

     > ... others [of the early Christian fathers] seem not to have known about them [Mark 16:9–20] or were unsure of their authenticity ...

-    **Significance**: Moroni states that Jesus spoke to the disciples in the New World using the exact verbiage from a section of Mark that is thought by most Bible scholars today {{ link(text="to be a later addition", path="/moroni-quotes-sections-of-mark-dubious-origin/") }} to the book of Mark.
+    **Significance**: Moroni states that Jesus spoke to the disciples in the New World using the exact verbiage from a section of Mark that is thought by most Bible scholars today [to be a later addition](/moroni-quotes-sections-of-mark-dubious-origin/) to the book of Mark.

-1. Thomas Wayment, [BYU Religion Professor](https://rsc.byu.edu/authors/wayment-thomas) --- Joseph Smith {{ link(text="was influenced by Adam Clarke's famous commentary on the Bible", path="/joseph-consulting-clarkes-commentary/") }} in production of the JST.
+1. Thomas Wayment, [BYU Religion Professor](https://rsc.byu.edu/authors/wayment-thomas) --- Joseph Smith [was influenced by Adam Clarke's famous commentary on the Bible](/joseph-consulting-clarkes-commentary/) in production of the JST.

     > Our research has revealed that the number of direct parallels between Smith’s translation and Adam Clarke’s biblical commentary are simply too numerous and explicit to posit happenstance or coincidental overlap. **The parallels between the two texts number into the hundreds**, a number that is well beyond the limits of this paper to discuss.
 A few of them, however, **demonstrate Smith’s open reliance upon Clarke and establish that he was inclined to lean on Clarke’s commentary for matters of history, textual questions, clarification of wording, and theological nuance**.